dwsemple/Square-Wars-One/README.md

 # Square-Wars-One
-Proof of concept using Unity
+This is a proof of concept using Unity.

 Square Wars is a 2D, top down, multiplayer shooter.